Annalise B. Shaffer

 The AIA standards supported by the Benchmark Career Self-Assessment and Exploration Paper Assignment and Benchmark Career Development Program Proposal Assignment are counseling prevention/intervention and assessment.

-The AIA standards supported by the Comprehensive Child and Adolescent Counseling Benchmark are foundations, counseling prevention/intervention, and assessment.
+The AIA standards supported by the Comprehensive Child and Adolescent Counseling Benchmark are foundations, counseling prevention and intervention, and assessment.

 The AIA standards supported by the Benchmark Exploring Reliability and Validity Assignment and the Benchmark Initial Interview Assignment are assessment and research/evaluation.